stanleyrazor/CEMA-Data-Wrangling-Training/README.md

 # CEMA-Data-Wrangling-Training

-A repository for practising data analysis
+A repository for practising data analysis for CEMA trainings.
+The datasets used are distributed under licence, please inquire.